fmauger1/QMol-grid/README.md

          'xspan',                x,  ...
          'potential',            V);
 ```
+Like above, when creating the `SE` object, we recognize the definition of the discretization domain and effective potential with the keywords `'xspan'` and `'potential'`, respectively.

 We next move to calculating its associated ground-state wave function and energy using the two commands
 ```Matlab
 GSS = QMol_SE_eigs;
 GSS.computeGroundState(SE);
 ```
+The first line creates the eigen-state solver while the second performs the actual ground-state calculation on the Schrödinger-equation object `SE`.

-At the end of the calculation, the ground-state wave function is stored in the input Schrödinger-equation object SE, together with relevant information such as the domain discretization.
-For instance, solely relying on SE, one can plot the ground-state wave function with
+At the end of the calculation, the ground-state wave function is stored in the input object `SE`, together with relevant information such as the domain discretization.
+For instance, solely relying on `SE`, one can plot the ground-state wave function with
 ```Matlab
 figure
     plot(SE.xspan,SE.waveFunction.waveFunction,'-','LineWidth',2)